glide-browser/glide/src/glide/docs/contributing.md

 - Copying source files to the Firefox `path:engine/` directory

 If you have the watcher running, you should hardly ever have to explicitly rebuild.

+### `.mts` reloading

+Most of glide is implemented in bundled Typescript files.
+These files are loaded on browser start, but not on new tabs or windows.
+You can reload them by closing the browser and rerunning `pnpm launch`.

+### Logging

+Generally, use `GlideBrowser._log`.
+Some parts of the code use a more specific logger; search for `console.createInstance()`.

+By default, only `error` level logging is shown.
+You can enable more verbose logging by passing `--setpref="glide.logging.loglevel=Debug"` to `pnpm launch`.
+See `ConsoleLogLevel` for a list of available levels.

+For more information on Firefox's logging system, see [the upstream Firefox docs](https://firefox-source-docs.mozilla.org/xpcom/logging.html).

+### User config

+The config file in `src/glide.ts` will take precedence over the user-wide config.
+`pnpm bootstrap` creates an empty config automatically, but you can edit it manually for testing.

 ### Tests